John Negroponte: Ambassador to Mexico (1989–1993)

 During Negroponte's tour as US Ambassador to Mexico, he was instrumental in persuading the Bush administration to respond to a Mexican initiative by negotiating the North American Free Trade Agreement (NAFTA) despite initial opposition by the U.S. Office of Trade Representative.
 His tenure in Mexico was thus the most consequential of any modern American ambassadorship.
 Another commentator noted the subsequent proliferation of Negroponte's vision in other free trade agreements.
 He officiated at the embassy where he liberalized visa practices.

 Ambassador to the UN (2001-2004)

-President George W. Bush appointed Negroponte to be U.S. ambassador to the United Nations in February 2001.
+President George W. Bush nominated Negroponte to be U.S. ambassador to the United Nations in February 2001.
 There was substantial opposition to his nomination from Senate Democrats, and Negroponte was questioned over his knowledge of human rights abuses in Honduras while he was ambassador.
 His nomination was confirmed by the Senate on September 15, 2001, four days after the September 11 attacks on the United States.
 In the New York Review of Books, Stephen Kinzer reported that a State Department official told him that "Giving him this job is a way of telling the UN: 'We hate you.'"
 Negroponte, however, warned the Bush administration about the adverse consequences of intervening in Iraq.

-Later, in April 2004, Negroponte "was instrumental in winning unanimous approval of a Security Council resolution that demanded Saddam Hussein comply with U.N. mandates to disarm".
+Negroponte "was instrumental in winning unanimous approval of a Security Council resolution that demanded Saddam Hussein comply with U.N. mandates to disarm".